2024 Solar Incentives Guide for Benton, AR - Tax Credits & Rebates

 3. within the U.S.

-Specific incentives, including those given out by the Arkansas government or by your county/municipality, may have additional qualifications.
-Get in touch with your local Benton solar installer to learn more about what incentives your project will qualify for.
+Specific incentives, including those run by the Arkansas government or by your county/municipality, may have additional qualifications.
+Speak with your local Benton solar installer to learn more about what incentives your project may qualify for.

-How much can I save on my electric bill annually if I install solar panels on my Benton home?
+How much can I save on my electric bill annually if I install solar panels on my house in Benton?

-Many solar incentives are intended to apply to a property located within the United States that you own, and most secondary residences fall under this distinction.
-Other solar incentives may be available for commercial properties, depending on the details.
-We recommend reaching out to your local solar installer and/or tax professional to fully understand what incentives may apply to your specific situation.
+Many solar incentives apply to a property located within the United States that you own, and most secondary residences fall under this distinction.
+There may be other solar incentives available for commercial properties, depending on the specifics.
+We recommend talking to your local solar installer and/or tax professional to better understand what incentives may apply to your specific situation.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.